matthias-bs/BresserWeatherSensorReceiver/README.md

 ![image](https://user-images.githubusercontent.com/17797704/222125713-37b62781-ad60-4aac-be30-7230bb8e9d42.png)

 **TO BE FIXED**: Light and UV are not working.
+Also RSSI.
 The result for rain is also strange.

-As soon as I fixed these bugs (light, UV and rain) and I clean the code, I will submit a pull request to the upstream repo to include the new decoder.
+As soon as these bugs (light, UV, rain and RSSI) are fixed and the code is cleaned, I will submit a pull request to the upstream repo to include the new decoder.

 ---